y5systems/intmax2-contract/docs/index.md

 ## ClaimProofPublicInputsLib

+Library for handling public inputs for claim proofs

+_Provides functionality to hash and verify claim proof public inputs_

 ### ClaimProofPublicInputs

-Represents the public inputs for a claim proof
+Represents the public inputs for a claim proof verification

+_Contains the last claim hash and the aggregator address_

 ```solidity
 struct ClaimProofPublicInputs {